ccn-ccn/MyNetworkSocial/README.md

 **How tags are collected:**

-- Purchase content - Tips or one-time purchases
+- Purchase content - Tags from content purchased
-- Share content - External shares to other platforms
+- Reshare content - Tags from content reshared
-- Reshare content - Internal reshares within the app
+- Share content - Tags from content shared
-- Maximum 1000 tags stored
+- Maximum 1000 tags stored from actions
-- Newest tags added first, oldest removed when max reached
+- Oldest tags replaced when max reached

 ## **🛠️ Tech Stack**